Praxis Program Fellowships

 Applicants must still be drawing upon their regular funding packages as part of their doctoral program.
 I.e. students will typically be in years 2-5 of their program during the year the fellowship will be held.
 Students outside of GSAS or whose teaching would already be relieved through other sources during the fellowship year should reach out to Brandon Walsh to discuss their eligibility given their particular cirumstances.

 N.b. - Praxis students are not expected to come in with particular technical training or experiences - we cover that over the course of the fellowship year!
 Prior experience with digital technology is only one part of an application and should not keep anyone from applying.
 Everyone brings something different to the team, and your strengths in critical thinking about media, collaboration, project development, and more could be great ways for an application to shine.
-Concerned students are encouraged to reach out to Brandon Walsh, our Head of Graduate Programs, to discuss their backgrounds or eligibility.
+Concerned students are encouraged to reach out to Brandon Walsh, our Head of Student Programs, to discuss their backgrounds or eligibility.

 How to Apply

 - What do you bring to the table? - summary of what skills, interests, methods the applicant will bring to the Praxis Program;